BehzadRamezaniGourabi/BehzadRamezaniGourabi/README.md

 <h3 align="left"><b>Projects</b></h3>

 1. School Project (AGILE): View on GitHub.
 A project using HTML, CSS, and JavaScript to create a local business website which is "Pizza Kitchen".
+2. School Project (AGILE): View on GitHub.
+A project using Python to create a "Quiz Application" to make a test with multiple choice questions in limited time.

 <h3 align="left">Projects</h3>